 - Vitamin E

-The key ingredient is the green lipped mussel extract (PSCO-524).
-Neither the olive oil or vitamin E play any significant roles in the benefits of Omega XL's effects.
+The key ingredient is the green-lipped mussel extract (PSCO-524).
+Neither the olive oil or vitamin E plays any significant role in the benefits of the supplement.

-Much of the research you'll see below has been sponsored by Pharmalink International Limited, the company that owns Omega XL.
+Much of the research you'll see below have been sponsored by Pharmalink International Limited, the company that makes the supplement.

 Omega XL Specific Amounts

-Each soft gel cap of Omega XL has the following ingredients and amounts:
+Each soft gel cap has the following ingredients and amounts: